Digital Motion X-ray (DMX)

 How is a Digital Motion X-ray performed?

 Once in position, the person puts his or her neck, spine or peripheral joint through a series of motions while the DMX is videotaping the bone movement.
 Digital Motion X-ray is similar to a movie camera.
 The camera takes 30 individual x-ray frames per second to create the motion x-ray.
 The successive x-rays are digitized and sequenced to create a video representation of the movement of the bones.
 Sometimes, additional views are done where the joint is put under stress: by the person holding a weight, by the person doing a specific exercise, or by the radiology technician or physician putting passive pressure in a certain direction to help document the instability.

 If I already had x-rays and MRI, how is Digital Motion X-ray helpful?

 How quickly will I know my results?

-You will receive a link to see your actual scan on it immediately.
-An official report will be sent to you and the referring provider within five business days.
+You will receive a link to see and download your actual scan on it immediately.
+An official report will follow.
 For patients of Caring Medical, the Prolotherapist will go over the DMX at your appointment.
 For patients who have Prolotherapy treatment scheduled for the same day as their DMX, the treatment will be done after the DMX exam.

 The report will be a comprehensive analysis of what was found during the exam, providing you and your healthcare team the information you need to make informed decisions on diagnoses and future medical care.
 Check out Ross Hauser’s DMX Report, taken after he had been suffering from cervical radiculopathy.
 The report clearly shows cervical instability, which was then treated with Prolotherapy to stabilize the cervical vertebrae and stop the radiculopathy.

 Is DMX good for my case?

 Caring Medical Regenerative Medicine Clinics has been ordering DMX scans on individuals for many years to document the extent of the joint instability/injury, set an objective baseline, and develop an effective treatment plan.
-We find it beneficial as an advanced diagnostic tool for certain conditions that can have severe consequences if not properly diagnosed, as well as in trying to more fully understand the extent of the joint damage.
+We find it beneficial as an advanced diagnostic tool for certain conditions that can have severe consequences if not properly diagnosed.
 These cases can include: